-Certoparin is used to prevent the formation of blood clots in blood vessels (arteries or veins).
+Certoparin is used to prevent Acute coronary syndrome, Deep vein thrombosis and Pulmonary embolism.
+It prevents the formation of blood clots in the legs, lungs, brain or heart.